287 orders · Page 1 of 6

 The Tribunal held that the assessment order was passed in violation of principles of natural justice as no show-cause notice was issued.
 The impugned orders were set aside.

-Following a precedent set by the Hon'ble Madras High Court, the tribunal dismissed the appeal as withdrawn.
-However, it granted the assessee liberty to restore the appeal if the declaration filed under the Vivad Se Viswas Scheme is not accepted by the Revenue.
+Following the precedent of the Hon'ble Madras High Court, the tribunal dismissed the appeal as withdrawn.
+It granted the assessee liberty to restore the appeal by filing a miscellaneous application if the declaration under the Vivad Se Vishwas Scheme, 2024, is not accepted by the Revenue for any reason.

-The Tribunal found cogency in the assessees' contention regarding non-appearance and decided to remit all 8 appeals back to the Ld.
+The Tribunal acknowledged the genuine reasons for non-appearance before the Ld.
+CIT(A) and remitted all 8 appeals back to the Ld.
 CIT(A) for fresh consideration.
-It directed the Ld.
-CIT(A) to provide adequate opportunity of being heard to both parties and the assessees to cooperate in the proceedings.
+The Ld.
+CIT(A) is directed to provide adequate opportunity to both assessees, who are also directed to cooperate.

 The Tribunal held that the assessee failed to prove any actual business activity and that his turnover represented accommodation entries.
 However, the addition made by the AO at 2% was deleted as the assessee admitted to earning commission on quantity from Rs.
 1 to Rs.
 1.5 per quintal.